 We aim to provide concise information on several interesting subjects for pilots and other aviation enthousiasts, thus refreshing once learned knowledge and not pretending to be a full fledged pilots course.
 The level is comparable to that of a commercial pilot license (CPL), where needed we will delve deeper explaining subjects further.
 Articles will be to the point and whetting your appetite for more, leaving you to study the topic further at your own pace.

 Finally, if you have enjoyed and found this site useful, consider a donation or become one of our patrons at Patreon, click here to help us.
 This will keep our site and its information free of any membership.
-Thanks!
+Thanks for your support!

 Anyway, have fun reading, flying, building and stay tuned for updates.